r3ddr4gOn/Preplanned/PREPLANNED-README.txt

-﻿Preplanned v1.31.0_0 - By ThatGuyFromBreakingBad
+﻿Preplanned v1.31.0_1 - By ThatGuyFromBreakingBad
 These two scripts allow you to save and load *your own* choices and votes for the preplanning in Payday 2.
 Get support and updates on http://steamcommunity.com/app/218620/discussions/15/617329920704125108/ For source code, visit https://github.com/thatguyfrombb/Preplanned/

 Changelog:
+	- v1.31.0_1, 24 Apr 2015:
+		- Fixed line endings.
+Forced to CRLF (Windows).
+No functional changes.

 	- v1.31.0_0, 23 Apr 2015:
 		- Fixed a bug where you could buy mission elements that required skills you don't have.